oishish/image_compression/image_compression/ReadMe.md

-Check out ReadMe.pdf for some images and things
+Check out ReadMe.pdf for some images, correctly compiled Latex and things

 # Image_Compression